What Can Be Used To Douse A Fire

 • Aim at the Base: Aim the extinguisher at the base of the fire, using a sweeping motion to cover the affected area.

-• Call for Help: Even if you successfully extinguish the fire, call the fire department to ensure that it is completely out and to check for any hidden embers or hazards.
+• Call for Help: Even if you successfully extinguish the fire, call the fire department to see to it that it is completely out and to check for any hidden embers or hazards.

 Fire Prevention